microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

 ### Add a resource role to the access package

 Add the Member role of the group resource to the access package.
 In the request, provide the **id** of the access package.
-In the request body provide the following values:
-- The **id** of the group catalog resource for the accessPackageResource, and the **originId** of the Member role that you previously recorded.
+In the request body provide the **id** of the group catalog resource for accessPackageResource, and provide the **originId** of the Member role that you previously recorded.

 #### Request